40-Pin Extension

 sudo ./pwm

 The fan will run at medium speed.
-You can adjust the pwmDutyCycle value in the code (range 0-100) to adjust the fan speed.
+You can modify the pwmDutyCycle value in the code (range 0-100) to adjust the fan speed.